 In some cases of Plantar Fasciitis, a heel spur is present underneath the heel bone.

 Treatment & Management of Plantar Fasciitis

-The application of ice to the heel and avoidance of aggravating activities such as long distance walking is essential for the early stage treatment of this condition.
-When patients attend my clinic with Plantar Fasciitis, the treatment process includes targeting the belly of the plantar fascia muscles in order to relieve the taut pull on its insertion point to the heel bone.
-In addition ultrasound in the early stage followed by graded friction coupled with ice after the acute stage is important.
+The application of ice to the heel and avoidance of aggravating activities such as long distance walking is essential for the treatment of this condition.
+When patients attend my clinic with Plantar Fasciitis, the treatment plan always includes stretching techniques to the plantar fascia muscles in order to relieve the taut pull on its insertion point to the heel bone.
 Stretching of the tight calf muscles and Achilles tendon is also carried out so that foot biomechanics improve.
-Hard Insole orthothics should be replaced with a more flexible material.
-An orthotic with a Gel Heel Cup is always a useful addition to the healing process.
-Finally instructions on graded strengthening exercises for the medial arch of the foot and for the plantar fascia muscle are essential for full recovery.
+A Gel Heel Cup is always a useful addition to the healing process.
+Finally instructions on graded strengthening exercises are essential for full recovery.